 Creating a luxury brand is no easy feat.
-It’s often a challenge because provenance—the story, or the heritage, behind luxury brands—can’t be made overnight; no matter how much a company invests in the branding of their luxury clothing line, Audrey Hepburn isn’t going to wear it.
+It’s often a challenge because provenance—the story, or the heritage, behind luxury brands—can’t be made overnight.
+No matter how much a company invests in the branding of their luxury clothing line, Audrey Hepburn isn’t going to wear it.
 Coco Chanel, on the other hand, can produce any number of pictures with Hepburn wearing their clothing.

 However, despite the challenges, there are plenty of examples to show that a luxury brand can be made from the ground up.
 For example, Toyota created the Lexus brand to compete with Mercedes and BMW and in the early 1990s.
 Just 20 years before, Toyota cars had been the but of jokes for their perceived poor quality.
 Nobody laughs when you pull up to the traffic lights in a Lexus.

 In consumer goods, perhaps there’s no better example than Grey Goose vodka.
 Created by the late drinks entrepreneur Sidney Frank in 1996, Grey Goose is now synonymous with luxury.
-In a market dominated by Russian brands and Sweden’s Absolut Vodka, its rise to prominence and a $2 billion sale to Bacardi in less than 10 years was a luxury branding masterclass.
+In a market dominated by Russian brands and Sweden’s Absolut Vodka, its rise to prominence and a $2 billion sale to Bacardi in less than 10 years is a luxury branding masterclass.

 Mr. Frank, who had previously made a fortune from the Jägermeister brand, saw the potential in creating a French vodka brand.
 People intuitively associate France with high-quality food and drink.
 Then, instead of competing with Absolut on price, he decided it was better to blow its price out of the water.
 Absolut cost $17 a bottle; Grey Goose charged nearly double: $30.